nickknyc/seniorproject_sp20_katsivelos/project_demo.md

 examine design problems.
 * What does (and does not) your prototype explore at this moment in time?
 * Evaluate whether the prototype gives you the feedback you require to transform or move forward with your project.

+### Invite guests
+You are always welcome to invite an outside critic to your project demos or project presentations.
+“Outside” might mean a faculty member from IDM, another NYU college, or another university altogether, a mentor from the professional world, an expert in your area of research, etc.

+### Document your feedback
+Always document the feedback you receive on your [process website](website.md) after any critique.
+This critique feedback post should include images of the current status of your project (prototype or version), a description of your project progress as it currently stands and discussion of the feedback your received from the critique.
+How will this feedback improve your work and ideas?